TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 ## MODERN MONEY CREATION

 Although there have been a few examples of GOLD backed currencies in the modern era (the USA until 1933,1971 and Switzerland until 2000) after the Renaissance European royalty was compelled to  expand the money supply beyond their stored gold and coin which brought about the first “Fractional Reserve” institution of money creation.
 The Rothschilds figured this one out, if the economy grows there needs to be an equivalent growth in the money supply or else the economy grinds to a halt.
-In fact neither INFLATION nor DEFLATION are desireable, one causes the devaluation of savings, the onther devalues assets (decreasing the desire to own them-think droping of MEMORY prices as a comparison).
+In fact neither INFLATION nor DEFLATION are desireable, one causes the devaluation of savings, the onther devalues assets (decreasing the desire to own them-think droping of RAM prices as a comparison).
 The optimal monitary system would hold the value of money stable, so that pepoles savings held value and business could invest with confidence about the future.
 Looking back at what happened one would have to concluded the royalty were not to bright and got duped by the Rothschilds and the “Banksters” as they were allowed the ability to create money by the mere request of a borrower and his signature and run away with the intrest scott free.

 Along comes the Colonies and they realized this same concept and created Colonial Script, but this time, instead of the Bankster’s getting to issue it at interest, the Government would spend the new money into the economy for public projects (like roads etc.) at no interest and based on the annual growth rate of the economy.
 As long as the government was accurate and not abusive of this ability to create money, then this system worked far superior to the Bankster Fractional Reserve system.